omnius-labs/axus-daemon-rs/README.md

 - **File Upload and Download**: Users can easily upload and download files, making data sharing effortless.
 - **File Search and Publishing**: Files can be searched and published with protection provided by a Web of Trust system, ensuring security and integrity.
-- **Bulletin Board Functionality**: Offers a platform for users to communicate and share information securely within the network.
+- **Bulletin Board Functionality**: Provides a platform within the network for users to safely exchange and share information.

 ## Development